Kirstenbosch Botanical Gardens

 The earliest recorded history starts back in 1660 when van Riebeeck who was then commander of the garrison at the Cape planted a hedge of wild almonds and brambles to form the boundary of colony.

-This hedge is still visible in the Gardens as they are today.
+This hedge is still growing in the Gardens today.

 The whole of the area where the gardens are used to be covered in timber and it was harvested by woodcutters for the colony.

 Over the years the land was owned by a number of families and finally in 1895 was purchased by Cecil John Rhodes.

 During his ownership the land became run down and was inhabited by pigs who fed on acorns and wallowed in the muddy pools formed by streams running down the mountainside.

 In 1898 a road running from Cape Town and passing through the gardens on its way to Constantia Nek and down to Hout Bay was planted with trees representing the outposts of the British empire in honour of Queen Victoria.

 The section of the road which ran through the garden was lined with camphor trees from China, Cinnamonum camphorum, the Moreton Bay figs from Australia, Ficus macrophylla.

 Today these trees have matured and form a beautiful treelined avenue in the gardens as seen in the picture above.